Elections in New Zealand: Voter turnout

-As shown in the table above, voter turnout has generally declined in New Zealand general elections since the mid-20th century.
+Voter turnout has generally declined in New Zealand general elections since the mid-20th century.
 Concerns about declining democratic engagement and participation have been raised by the Electoral Commission, and by commentators such as Sir Geoffrey Palmer and Andrew Butler, leading some to support the introduction of compulsory voting, as exists in Australia.
-A system of compulsory voting looks unlikely to manifest in the near future with Prime Minister Jacinda Ardern arguing that it is an ineffective way to foster citizen engagement.
+A system of compulsory voting looks unlikely to manifest in the near future, with former Prime Minister Jacinda Ardern arguing that it is an ineffective way to foster citizen engagement.

-In its report after the 2014 election, the Electoral Commission issued the following statement: Turnout has been in decline in most developed democracies over the last 30 years, but New Zealand's decline has been particularly steep and persistent.
+In its report after the 2014 election, the Electoral Commission stated: Turnout has been in decline in most developed democracies over the last 30 years, but New Zealand's decline has been particularly steep and persistent.
 At the 2011 election, turnout as a percentage of those eligible to enrol dropped to 69.57 per cent, the lowest recorded at a New Zealand Parliamentary election since the adoption of universal suffrage in 1893.
 The 2014 result, 72.14 per cent, is the second lowest.
 This small increase, while welcome, is no cause for comfort.
 New Zealand has a serious problem with declining voter participation.
 Of particular concern has been the youth vote (referring to the group of voters aged 18–29), which has had significantly lower turnout than other age brackets.
 A graph published on the Electoral Commission's website demonstrates the lower turnout in younger age groups.
 Those from poorer and less educated demographics also fail to vote at disproportionately high rates.

 Orange Guy

-Orange Guy is the mascot used in electoral related advertising by the Electoral Commission.
+"Orange Guy" is the mascot used in electoral related advertising by the Electoral Commission.
 He is an amorphous orange blob who usually takes on a human form, but can transform into any object as the situation warrants.
 His face is a smiley, and his chest sports the logo of the Electoral Commission.
 Since 2017 he has been voiced by stand-up comedian David Correos.
-In the 2020 general election campaign, he was joined by a dog, Pup, who is also orange and resembles a cross between a Jack Russel Terrier and a Dachshund.
+In the 2020 general election campaign, he was joined by a dog, Pup, who is also orange and resembles a cross between a Jack Russell Terrier and a Dachshund.
 The Orange Guy icon is trademarked to the Electoral Commission.

 Leaders' debates

-Leaders' debates are televised during general elections in New Zealand.
-Traditionally these were held between the leaders of the two major parties, but since 1996, all party leaders with parliamentary representation are invited to a televised debate, still the two main party leaders may debate one-on-one in a separate debate.
+Leaders' debates are televised during pre-election periods in New Zealand.
+Traditionally these were held between the leaders of the two major parties, but since 1996, all leaders of parties with parliamentary representation are invited to a televised debate, still the two main party leaders may debate one-on-one in a separate debate.
 These events can prove decisive.
 For instance, at the 2002 election the United Future party boosted its rating in opinion polls following the successful performance of its party leader during a televised debate.